 \subsection{Microstructure}

-The CNA analysis of films deposited with and without ion potential is shown in Fig.~\ref{fig:cna}.
+The CNA analysis of films deposited with and without considering the ion potential is shown in figure~\ref{fig:cna}.
 Various defects can be observed and characterized in both cases.
-The presence of an hcp layer in an fcc material is generally referred to as a stacking fault, or a twinning when it is large enough.
+The presence of a hcp layer in a fcc material is generally referred to as a stacking fault, or a twinning when it is large enough.
 Vacancies can be detected using CNA as empty sites enclosed by 12 disordered atoms.
 A tetrahedral or octahedral configuration of disordered atoms also represent an interstitial.
 Further details on the point defects analysis by WS are summarized in Table~\ref{tab:defect}.
-The dashed line in Fig.\ \ref{fig:cna} indicates the original substrate surface that is used to distinguish between the film and substrate defects.
+The dashed line in figure~\ref{fig:cna} indicates the original substrate surface that is used to distinguish between the film and substrate defects.

 It can be seen that, in both cases, low energy HiPIMS deposition induces a considerable number of various defects into the substrate.
 Introducing defects into the substrate is the characteristic of ionized PVD and does not occur during e.g.\ evaporation when almost all the film-forming species are neutral \citep{kateb2019,Kateb2020b}.
 However, as previously demonstrated \citep{kateb2020}, high ionization fraction of HiPIMS allows us to tune the kinetic energy of the flux using the substrate bias and efficiently minimizing the defects.
 WS analysis also indicates a considerable number of point defects, both in the film and in the substrate.
 Note that, however, the density of vacancies is more uniform in the film and substrate, while interstitials are mostly located in the films.
 This means that both films here present a more compressive stress than their substrates.